mostafabarmshory/am-wb-core/document/widgets-input.md

 ### inputType

-Specifies the type <input> element to display
+Specifies the type input widget to display

 - button
 - checkbox